[Updated December 30, 2021]

 Nestled in the Blue Ridge Mountains of Georgia, about an hour north of the I-285 perimeter, Helen GA is known for its Alpine architecture, quirky character, impressive array of hiking trails, and annual Oktoberfest festival.

+There are lots of great attractions and activities in “Alpine Helen.”
 But until recently this unabashedly unusual tourist town has not been known for its culinary creativity.
-Especially when compared with the foodie scenes in mountain towns like Blue Ridge and Clayton GA or Asheville NC.

 The truth is, the Helen food scene has been largely under-the-radar, with the most popular Helen restaurants tending to focus on fairly traditional German fare.